Painswick, 'Queen of the Cotswolds'

 New Street, constructed around 1428 when the wool and cloth

-trade was flourishing, contains the oldest building in England to
+trade was flourishing, contained the oldest building in England to

-hold a Post Office, (recently closed) Painswick's only example of
+hold a Post Office, (recently closed) and Painswick's only example

-exposed timber framing.
-Beacon House with its magnificent Georgian
+Also Beacon House with its magnificent Georgian Frontage and the

-Frontage and the Falcon Hotel with the oldest bowling green in
+Falcon Hotel with the oldest bowling green in England.

 There are rare 17th century spectacle stocks near the court